 The direction of travel shown by the arrow shows whether the risk is expected to increase, decrease or stay the same over the coming year.
-All risk ratings are based on the assessment at the time it was undertaken (March 2024) and represent the risks assessed position according to the Risk Management Framework as agreed by the Council and the Audit Committee.
+All risk ratings are based on the assessment at the time it was undertaken (March 2023) and represent the risks assessed position according to the Risk Management Framework as agreed by the Council and the Audit Committee.
 Whilst risks may be increasing as shown in the narrative, it does not necessarily mean that it has / will change risk rating (e.g. High, Medium low etc) as this is based on the wide criteria that is set in the Risk Management Framework.

 Business Risk Title Anticipated Direction of Future Travel Current Assessment Notes Asset Fraud and Asset Misuse Asset frauds occur where assets owned by the Council are used or sold without the council's permission or knowledge leaving the Council to pick up the cost of the asset and its maintenance but depriving the Council of the use of it.
 Whilst any kind of asset can be misused, the risks mainly relate to bigger more expensive assets such as buildings / premises, vehicles and plant and computer equipment.
 Risks in this area are stable with generally good levels of internal controls over large assets.
 Vehicles are subject to tracking and monitoring and stock systems are in use over ICT assets.
 Bank Mandate Fraud Bank Mandate Fraud occurs where fraudsters try to change the stored bank details we have on file for our customers or suppliers with a view to trying to re-direct the monies fraudulently to themselves.
 This usually occurs through some form of telephone call, email or even by letter.
 Some attempts are made by spoofing contact details, others can be because of cyber-attack on the customer / supplier.
 This is a long-standing type of fraud and controls in this area are generally good.
-However, one such fraud did slip through in 2023 due to human error.
-A series of audits were then undertaken in 2023/24 to look at each of the service areas / departments that handle bank account changes for payees.
-This work was undertaken to ensure that processes in these areas were as robust as possible.
+However, one such fraud did slip through in 2022/23 due to human error.
+Whilst this was an isolated incident ,an audit has been set up for 2023/24 to recheck the arrangements in other areas of the Council.
+Generally, this is a stable risk, but frauds are attempted every day.